 It’s also lighter in color and comes in slightly bigger granules than cane sugar when processed, but they make fine substitutes for one another for humans when it comes to taste.
 However, it isn’t good for dogs.

-Related: Can Dogs Eat Nutella and Can Dogs Eat Corn Starch?
+Related: Can Dogs Eat Corn Starch?

 Is Sugar Cane the Same as Caster Sugar?